Accessibility Services: High School and New Students Information

 - Research each school to determine the services available to you as a student with a disability.
 Do the programs provide good academic support and will the accommodations you need be provided as specified by ADA?

-- Make an appointment with the disability services personnel on campus to discuss the support system as well as the availability of tutoring.
-Visit the tutorial center and talk to the students.
+- Make an appointment with the Accessibility Services personnel on campus to discuss the support system as well as the availability of tutoring.
+Visit the tutoring center and talk to the students.

 - Make certain you have a relatively current diagnosis of your disability to submit to the college.
 Some schools have specific requirements about how current documentation should be.
 Schools may require this documentation of your disability before accommodations are provided for your coursework.